Best Shooting Games for Low-End PCs

 Are shader stutters a problem on integrated graphics?

-They can be, especially on Unity/UE4 games during first-run shader compilation.
-Let the game compile shaders at boot if offered, or play a short warm-up session; stutters typically subside after assets are cached.
+They can be, particularly in Unity and UE4 games during first-run shader compilation.
+Let the game finish compiling shaders at boot if it offers that option.
+If it doesn't, play a short warm-up session in a low-stakes area—stutters typically settle down once assets are cached.

 What if my storage is almost full?